- No Seasickness Guarantee

 This is your opportunity to experience New Zealand history and our new focus on Ocean Conservation.

-Going out into Cook Strait is subject to acceptable weather conditions assessed on the day from the Whale Station.
+Going out into Cook Strait is subject to acceptable weather conditions assessed on the day from the Whale Station by the Captain.

 2019 Departure Dates and Times

 - Starting approximately 20th May and finishing 20th August